jcorks/wyvern-gate/MOD_GUIDE.md

 In this database, entries can have a name, rarity, tier, description, stats, and a price modifier.
-Each attribute is checked against the type that is labeled, so if a new material is defined and the rarity is not set, or is set to be something other than a Number, an error is thrown.
+Each traits is checked against the type that is labeled, so if a new material is defined and the rarity is not set, or is set to be something other than a Number, an error is thrown.

 Here is an example database entry: